unlikelyso/unlikelyso/src/blog/10-ways-to-piss-off-your-designer-without-even-trying.md

     read articles or listen to talks about design and enthusiastically bring them back to the team.
     They may then excitedly recount a wonderful lesson they learned and translate it into advice for the designer that effectively means: "Create user-friendly experiences.”
-This is the equivalent of telling an engineer to write high-quality code The designer will already know core design principles.
+This is the equivalent of telling an engineer to write high-quality code.
+The designer will already know core design principles.
 A non-designer trying to educate them on something fundamental is likely to be interpreted as questioning their expertise.
     </p>